Buuntu/fastapi-react/README.md

 All tests are configured to run on a test database using [SQLAlchemy transactions](https://docs.sqlalchemy.org/en/13/orm/session_transaction.html) to reset the testing state on each function.
-This is to avoid a database call affecting the state of a different state.
+This is to avoid a database call affecting the state of a different test.

 ### Fixtures